epicfilemcnulty/llm-vivarium/README.md

 ```

 The `tbl` field should be a name of a table, and the `ref_id` should be the id of the row in that table.
-The row should have a `content` text field, storing the actual textual/binary content of your dataset.
+The row should have a `content` text/binary field, storing the actual textual/binary content of your dataset.

-You should also have two functions defined in your database, which are used to get dataset items
+You should also have two functions defined in your database, `get_dataset_item` and `get_dataset_item_len`,
-and their length.
+which are used to get dataset items and their length (duh!).
 For example:

 ```sql
 CREATE OR REPLACE FUNCTION get_dataset_item_len(tbl TEXT, ref_id BIGINT, metadata BOOL)